mauricioaniche/ck/README.md

 (In a previous version, it calculated NOC (Number of Children), but it doesn't do it anymore, as it requires too much memory.)

+_Note:_ For now, CK completely ignores/skips inner classes.
+Feel free to open a PR and improve it!

 # Java Syntax Support

 This tool uses Eclipse's JDT Core library under the hood for AST